Snowblowers make the task of cleaning walkways and driveways much easier. At least they do so when kept in good repair. Consumer Reports

 - These protection plans will ensure access to certified repair services and protection from high repair bills.

 - Upsie offers a choice of affordable two- and three-year protection plans.
-Even better, customers with claims can pick local or mail-in service.
+Even better, customers with claims get local or in-home repair service.

 - If Upsie doesn’t find the cost of repairs feasible, they will even offer to replace the snowblower.